zl3311/BItools/README.md

 Although I tried out some new methods that I have not been touched before, there is still a long way becoming an expert in the field.
 I'm currently reading the [probabilistic graphic model](https://mitpress.mit.edu/books/probabilistic-graphical-models) book by Daphne Koller and Nir Friedman, and I find it really interesting.
 Even though Judia Pearl has already won the 2011 Turing Award for his contribution in the theories of probabilistic causal inference, I believe this field will definitely draw even more attentions in the future.

 I'll update this section after I finish reading the book.
+Stay tuned!